etirouthier/keras_dna/docs/sparse.md

                       data_augmentation=True)
 ```

-**Warning :** This functionnality multiplies the number of instance and can be slow to implement...
+**Warning :** This functionnality multiplies the number of instances and can be slow to implement...

 ## Seq2Seq model